KevinBian107/KevinBian107.github.io/README.md

 # Interships
 ### Salk Institute Talmo's Lab
 _Advisor: Prof. Talmo Pereira_
-I am currently working as a undergraduate research intern at [**Talmo's Lab**](https://talmolab.org/) in Salk Institute.
-I am working on the the VNL project, which is a collaboration between **Salk Institute** and **Harvard University** to create a working Imitation/RL pipeline for generating the “brains” for a virtual rodent.
-We try to create an integrated Reinforcement Learning system using Jax supported brax and dm_control for establishing an environment, then using Imitation Learning to “learn” behavior of actual rodent.
+I am currently working as a **undergraduate research intern** at [**Talmo's Lab**](https://talmolab.org/) in the Salk Institute. we are working on the the VNL project, a collaboration between **Salk Institute** and **Harvard University** aiming to create a working **Imitation Learning** and **Deep Reinforcement Learning** pipeline for creating computational models of the brain using Jax supported brax.

 ### UCSD FMP Research Assistent
 _Advisor: Prof. Sean Trott_
-I am currently researching Affordance Embodied Simulation’s presences in Multimodal models through the UCSD Faculty Mentorship Program (started Sep 2023).
+I am currently researching on **Affordance Embodied Simulation’s presences in Multimodal models** through the UCSD Faculty Mentorship Program (started Sep 2023).
 We try to improve the reliability of machine learning models through examining the degree of models’ “understanding” of the subtle keys in human languages and how it is used to map the world we know.

 # Project
-### Currently Building
+### Essential Algorithms for Data Science
+_Currently Developing_
+An Package demnonstrating fundamental algorithms that is essential to practices in data science and machine learning algorithm include areas of:
+1. Fundamental Search ALgorithm
+2. Graph Search Algorithm
+3. Language Models